MG MGS5 vs Suzuki e Vitara

 The Verdict

-The MG MGS5 takes 7 of 10 key spec categories.
-The MG MGS5 will save you roughly $48 a year in electricity.
+The MG MGS5 takes 6 of 9 key spec categories.
 If boot space matters, the MG MGS5 has a clear edge.
 The MG MGS5 adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.